shardul0913/Fin-StatisticalArbitrage/README.md

+---- Current Project ----- Steps completed 3.
+4 and 5

 # Fin-StatisticalArbitrage

 The financial model is a implementation of techniques shown in the fantastic paper 'Machine Learning in Asset Management' by Derek Snow.